articW/PythonLogger/README.md

 #### System requirements
 - MS Windows (tested on 11).
 - [Python 3](https://www.python.org/downloads/) (tested on v.
 3.12.1)
-    - `asyncio` module is required in the server-side Script, which was added to Python Standard Library  in Python 3.4.
-If your Python version is version 3.3 or later (`python --version`), [asyncio](https://pypi.org/project/asyncio/) needs to be installed mannually.
+    - The `asyncio` module is required in the server-side Script, which was added to the Python Standard Library in Python 3.4.
+If your Python version is 3.3 or later (`python --version`), [asyncio](https://pypi.org/project/asyncio/) needs to be installed mannually.

 #### Usage